TheOrchid/docs/en/menu.md

 The system has a drag & drop menu that boosts localization.

-The number of menus is limited and is defined in the configuration file 'config / cms'
+The number of menus is limited and is defined in the configuration file `config/cms`
 ```php
 'menu' => [
     'header'  => 'Top Menu',